I was reading your website on removing deer hooves: http://www.primitiveways.com/Removing_Deer_Hooves.html

 As far as cutting up the antler, find the straightest tine on the antler to use as a pressure flaker.
 The billet will come from the crown area and further up the antler for a handle.
 You'll have to grind off any knobby area to create a smoothed surface billet.
 Round out the knapping end of your billet.
 You can use any of the tine parts for a knife handle.

 Good luck on your project.
 Sometimes you'll have to just "do it" and see if it works.
-Making mistakes is part of the learning process in bushcraft.
+Making mistakes are part of the learning process in bushcraft.
 You learn by doing.

 "Knowledge learned is knowledge gained."